Best daily deals

 Anker 313 10W Wireless charger

-The only cons of the Anker 313 10W wireless charging pad are that it has a micro-USB connection, which is a bit dated in 2023.
-Anker includes a USB-A to micro-USB cable in the box, so you won’t need to hunt for a micro-USB cable separately, but it’s still something to keep in mind.
-Thankfully, the price is on the lower side, and you don’t need to fiddle with wires frequently for it not to be a pressing issue.
+The only fault with the 313 is that it uses a micro-USB connection, which is a bit dated in 2023.
+Anker includes a USB-A to micro-USB cable in the box, at least, so you won’t need to hunt for a cable separately.

 Anker PowerCore III 10K (10W, wireless battery pack)